The Chosen One is HERE!!!!

 Changing Meeting Rules: The leadership will alter voting and quorum requirements or mute speakers to limit member participation and the spread of adverse perspectives.

 Recasting Power Grabs as Normal Practice - When they violate the bylaws, they may argue such moves are "standard procedure," or "necessary", convincing members to question their own understanding.
+In the case of the recent President's bylaws violation (analysis here), it was positioned as a responsible & prudent choice by a forward-looking (albeit outgoing) board member.
+It was not.

-(*) Selective Transparency: The leadership will release financials or records in unusable, confusing, or incomplete formats.
+Selective Transparency: The leadership will release financials or records in unusable, confusing, or incomplete formats.

 Restricting Records Access: The leadership will maintain weak or absent retention policies so members cannot access documents to hold leaders accountable.